rishalab/COBug/index.md

-### RJoules - An Energy Measurement Tool for R Language
+### COBug - A Bug Localization Pipeline for COBOL Software Systems

 <!-- You can use the [editor on GitHub](https://github.com/tritims/eTagger/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.